Ambergris Caye, Belize

 Ambergris Caye, like most of Belize, has a sub-tropical climate.
 There are two seasons in Belize- winter (Mild and relatively dry) and summer (Warm and occasionally hot and humid.
 The official monsoon rainy season is June through August).
 Summers in San Pedro Town and the other Cayes strung out along the Barrier Reef are much milder than on the Belizean mainland, due to the proximity to the Sea and the cooling effects of the easterly trade winds and cloud cover which hold temperatures in the high 20's/ low 30's.

-The busier time of the year for travelers to Belize is November to May, which are the winter months of the Northern Hemisphere.
+The busier time of the year for travellers to Belize is November to May, which are the winter months of the Northern Hemisphere.
 Still, many visitors prefer the more quiet days of the summer months from June to October for their vacation in Belize.
 Both times of the year have their own unique attractions.

 Spectacularly located a short distance from Belize's Ambergris Caye, Cayo Espanto is an idyllic private island hideaway, ideally placed for excellent scuba diving in the sparkling waters of the Caribbean, just a short boat ride away.